Vivekmohole/devops-masterclass-docker/Module-09_Ansible/Module-02_Ansible_Installation/Readme.md

-# Setting up the environment for Ansible Playbooks execution (CentOS)
+# Setting up the environment for Ansible

+## 01. On CentOS

 There will be two machines in this setup: